 A latch door handle is supplied on a plain backplate for standard internal doors, a lock door handle has a cut-out in the backplate for use on a door with a lock, and a bathroom door handle has a turn and release integrated into the handle for a privacy function.

 Yes!
 All prices include V.A.T. at the current rate of 20%.
 You can also view prices excluding VAT by selecting this option from the drop-down option at the top of any page.

-Our full contact details can be found under the 'contact us' page.
-We can be contacted by the following methods.
+Our full contact details can be found on the 'contact us' page.
+We can be contacted by the following methods: